 I grew up in a fifth-wheel trailer, a Kountry-Aire built by Amish and Mennonite craftsmen in a factory in Nappanee, Indiana.
-Until the sixth grade, my family lived on the road, a different city or village most every week of the year.
+Until the sixth grade, my family lived on the road, a different town every week of the year.

-This nomadic life, nurtured within a family who knew how to love, provided me a gift: an experience of the diversity of land and place, the range of rascals and wide-country you uniquely encounter if you hitch up the rig every Friday night.
-Years later, I would discover how hungry I am to experience people and place and story.
+This nomadic life, nurtured within a family who knew how to love, provided me a gift: an experience of the diversity of land and place, the range of rascals and wide-country you’re sure to encounter if you hitch up the rig and hit the road every Friday night.

-From the third grade, I wanted to be a writer.
-My mom gave me a ragged-out brown Sanger typewriter, the kind traveling salesmen would tote around in the 40’s.
+In the third grade, my mom gave me a ragged-out brown Sanger typewriter, the kind traveling salesmen toted around in the 40’s.
 I began my first literary work, an autobiography with the understated title, My Life.
-It was an eight-year-old’s sizzling narrative of dalliances, escapades and wild-living.
+It was an eight-year-old’s sizzling narrative of dalliances, escapades and wild living.
 Perhaps you’ve heard of it.
 I ran out of material after two paragraphs.

 If you want to cut to the core of who I am, I’d say this: I’m husband to the beautiful and graceful Miska Tolleson Collier.
-Miska is a spiritual director, a poet-mystic and the person I most respect in this world.
-I’m dad to Wyatt and Seth, two boys who have pulled strands of love out of me that I didn’t know existed.
-They already have fire in their bones, and I’m doing what I can to fan the flame.
+Miska is a spiritual director and yoga teacher, a poet-mystic and the person I most respect in this world.
+I’m dad to Wyatt and Seth, the two who’ve pulled strands of love out of me that I didn’t know existed.
 I’m friend to a few misty-eyed men and a few courageous women.
 I prefer what’s slow over what’s efficient.
 I’m suspicious of anyone who’s cock-sure.
 I’m weary of all the bullhorns.
 I’m partial to things that are worn and a bit ragged.
-I suspect that truth is best told slant.
+I think truth is best told slant.
 I believe in hope.